 (d) Ensuring that there is appropriate soil coverage with impervious sheeting to reduce evapotranspiration water losses.
 This can contribute to reducing the irrigation flow needed and thus losses of Nr into surface water and groundwater bodies.
 When using black sheeting, weed growth will be reduced to minimum, which will also help avoid pesticide use.
 Consideration should be given to plastic reuse and recycling;

 (e) More carefully fine-tuning the amounts of N added during basal fertilization and fertigation, avoiding overapplication of nutrients (including N), as informed by soil nutrient testing and crop performance indicators (for example, leaf colour sensing).
-This can significantly reduce nitrate leaching and other N emissions depending on the extent of fertilizer overapplication in current practice (Principle 5; Field Measures 2, 3, 4 and 16).
+This can significantly reduce nitrate leaching and other N emissions depending on the extent of fertilizer overapplication in current practice (principle 5; Field Measures 2, 3, 4 and 16).
 Use of electronic tools to calculate feasible cost-savings by fine-tuning N inputs to match requirements may help mobilize change;

 (f) Reducing the intensity of soil tillage for tomato bedding preparation can also contribute to reducing N emissions derived both from fuel combustion and from soil itself.
 Alternative solutions include planting the seedlings in mulched non-tilled soil, to reduce weed growth, the use of sheeting and the need for tillage;